 Maximum dose: 1 mg orally once a day

 Comments: May be used as adjunct therapy in patients on levodopa therapy, with or without other drugs used in the treatment of Parkinson's disease.

 What other drugs will affect rasagiline?

-Taking rasagiline with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking a sleeping pill, narcotic medication, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using rasagiline with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.
 Tell your doctor if you have taken an antidepressant during the 2-week period before you start taking rasagiline.

-Many drugs can interact with rasagiline, and some drugs should not be used together.
+Many drugs can affect rasagiline, and some drugs should not be used at the same time.
+Tell your doctor about all your current medicines and any medicine you start or stop using.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+Not all possible interactions are listed here.

 More about rasagiline